In partnership with Spend Matters

-Further, complex global organisations can have thousands of transactions active at any given time.
-To gain full control, spend management solutions must be able to quickly capture, consolidate, cleanse, enrich and categorise all kinds of spend data — from every disparate source, automatically.
+Further, complex global organizations can have thousands of transactions active at any given time.
+To gain full control, spend management solutions must be able to quickly capture, consolidate, cleanse, enrich and categorize all kinds of spend data — from every disparate source, automatically.
 This ultimately enables full visibility of both the upcoming spend pipeline and spend history, while also providing the information needed to gain actionable insights that inform a continuous improvement strategy.

 External supplier engagement perspective

-Beyond internal considerations, organisations living in change must be able to handle a complex supplier base with multiple challenging characteristics.
+Beyond internal considerations, organizations living in change must be able to handle a complex supplier base with multiple challenging characteristics.
 These include varying company sizes from small domestic component manufacturers to large multi-national commodity providers; suppliers that represent high volume purchases to one-time interactions; and different technology and payment conditions (e.g. electronic invoicing mandates) that will affect conditions of exchange.

-To account for all of these factors, organisations need a common platform for all of their supplier engagements.
-Leading solutions support this through business networks that streamline every aspect of supplier interaction, from recruitment, qualification and adoption to supplier profile self-service and catalogue maintenance.
+To account for all of these factors, organizations need a common platform for all of their supplier engagements.
+Leading solutions support this through business networks that streamline every aspect of supplier interaction, from recruitment, qualification and adoption to supplier profile self-service and catalog maintenance.
 These networks also should have the ability to enable timely outreach for bid solicitation and corrective action requests, effective information sharing, and integrated business processes that facilitates commerce and makes working together easier and less costly for both sides.

 Gain and sustain success